-Guidelines for Pennsylvania 4-H Obstacle Trail Therapeutic Riding Division
+Guidelines for Pennsylvania 4-H Obstacle Trail Equestrian with Disabilities Division

-Obstacle trail is one class in the Therapeutic Riding Division intended for riders with disabilities.
-The Therapeutic Riding Division is intended primarily for riders with disabilities who are unable to participate in other divisions with or without reasonable accommodations.
+Obstacle trail is one class in the Equestrian with Disabilities (EWD) Division intended for riders with disabilities.
+The Equestrian with Disabilities Division is intended primarily for riders with disabilities who are unable to participate in other divisions with or without reasonable accommodations.

-Exhibitors, their parent/guardian and health care professionals should determine if the classes in the therapeutic division are most appropriate for their abilities or if they wish to participate in other divisions.
+Exhibitors, their parent/guardian and health care professionals should determine if the classes in the EWD division are most appropriate for their abilities or if they wish to participate in other divisions.
 If the exhibitor wishes to participate in other divisions, please contact your county educator as noted below if accommodations are requested.
-Exhibitors with disabilities may participate in either the Therapeutic Riding Division or in other divisions but not in both divisions in the current year.
-Exceptions to the previous statement are: Exhibitors in the therapeutic division may participate in the following classes: Obstacle Trail, Walk-Trot Equitation, Grooming and Showmanship, Miniature Horse In Hand Trail and Miniature Horse Jumping.
+Exhibitors with disabilities may participate in either the Equestrian with Disabilities Division or in other divisions but not in both divisions in the current year.
+Exceptions to the previous statement are: Exhibitors in the Equestrian with Disabilities division may participate in the following classes: Obstacle Trail, Walk-Trot Equitation, Grooming and Showmanship (Open Division) or Equestrians with Disabilities (EWD) Grooming and Showmanship, Miniature Horse In Hand Trail and Miniature Horse Jumping.